NeilJustice/ZenUnitAndMetalMock/README.md

 -run=<TestClassName>[::TestName][/TestCaseNumber][,...]
    Run only specified case-insensitive test classes, tests, and/or test cases.
-   Add a '*' character to the end of a test class or test name filter string to specify name-starts-with filtration.
+   Add a '*' character to the end of a test class name or test name filter string to specify name-starts-with filtration.
  Example 1: -run=WidgetTests
    Runs only test class WidgetTests.
  Example 2: -run=WidgetTests::FunctionUnderTest*
-   Runs all tests in WidgetTests that start with 'FunctionUnderTest'.
+   Runs all tests in WidgetTests that start with "FunctionUnderTest".
  Example 3: -run=WidgetTests::FunctionUnderTest_ScenarioUnderTest_ExpectedBehavior/3
    Runs the third test case of value-parameterized test WidgetTests::FunctionUnderTest_ScenarioUnderTest_ExpectedBehavior.